jmhwang7/running-conversions/README.md

 Running conversions is a command-line tool for runners to easily convert minute times to miles per hour (mph).

 ##Is it ready?
 Not quite.
 It was developed for me to easily convert the minute times given by [Gipis](gip.is "Gipis app link") to mph, so that I run intervals on the treadmill.
-I eventually want to add more [features][ft] to it.
+I eventually want to add more features to it.

 ##What do I need?
 How do I make the program?